nazdridoy/ngpt/docs/usage/cli_config.md

 2. CLI configuration is loaded early in the execution process to influence which profile is selected.
 3. Mutual exclusivity is enforced when setting options via `--cli-config set`.
 4. Option values are only applied to the current command if they are relevant to its mode.

+For more information about the CLI configuration API, see the [CLI Framework Documentation](./cli_framework.md).